xonlly/image-resizer-js/README.md

   })
   .catch(err => console.error(err))
 ```

+Where the `options.silent` is active, no logs is return if you have an error or other.

 Where the `options.type` is the mime type of the resulting image.
 The mime type defaults to `image/png` so you
 may want to specify `images/jpeg`.